-Right now, we are in the middle of an era of disruption and with disruption thankfully comes innovation.
+Right now, we are in the middle of an era of disruption and with disruption thankfully comes innovation with Artificial Intelligence.
 Industries that may have taken another decade to transform now move forward with not just improvements but with new ideas and new ways of working.

 Twenty years ago, large organisations had a monopoly on innovation; now, anyone with the right strategy and product can enjoy a market share and revenue.
 We call this disruptive innovation.
 According to American scholar Clayton M. Christensen and his white paper ‘Disruptive Innovation: Intellectual History and Future Path’ written in conjunction with the Harvard Business School, disruptive innovation is the most influential business idea of the 21st Century.

 One of the biggest disruptors of old school thinking is the use of Artificial Intelligence (AI) in the workplace.
 While AI is still a fashionable buzzword in the tech world, in many other industries, there is no denying that the recent AI and machine learning has changed the way the world works.
 From ALEXA to self-driving cars, AI is evolving to simulate human characteristics and behaviour to the next level.

 The fact is, despite all the predictions on artificial intelligence and how robots are taking over human jobs, the truth is the use of AI is revealing itself as more of an enabler than a disruptor.

 There’s little doubt that companies who implement AI applications are more diverse.
 Using AI across business practice allows them to analyse data across multiple functionalities from fraud detection and top-class customer relationship management and the ability to embrace a greener, more eco-friendly business model.